A Mighty Girl's top picks of body image positive books for Mighty Girls of all ages!

 Body Image Positive Books for Mighty Girls

 There are so many ways that kids can be (or feel) different from the other people around them, both inside and outside, but this charming book reminds them that being different is okay too.
 Parr's distinctive bright colors and silly scenes make this book appealing to kids, all while fostering inclusion, acceptance, and diversity.
+A new release by Todd Parr further encourages kids to be proud of who they are, for ages 1 to 5: Be Who You Are.

 Sometimes, the thing you like best about yourself is that you're different from everyone else!
 The varied kids in this book turn a lot of "negatives" around: their braces are dazzling and shiny, or their glasses make them look distinguished.
 And at the end, a page with a mylar "mirror" encourages kids to pick something they love about themselves.